 No travel insurance or purchase protections

-- Valuable miles: Based on calculations by The Balance, American Airlines miles are among the most valuable rewards offered by a major U.S. frequent flyer program.
-We value each one at an average 2.10 cents.
-The only program we found with miles worth more is United Airlines, at 2.16 cents apiece.
+- Valuable miles: Based on calculations by The Balance, American Airlines miles are the most valuable rewards offered by a major U.S. frequent flyer program.
+We value each one at an average of 2.04 cents.

-- Reimbursement on airport screening fees: You’ll be credited the application fee for either TSA Precheck ($85) or Global Entry ($100) once every five years (which is how often the programs need to be renewed.)
+- Statement credits for airport screening fees: You’ll be reimbursed the application fee for either TSA Precheck ($85) or Global Entry ($100) once every five years (which is how often the programs need to be renewed.)
 These expedited clearance programs help you breeze through security when traveling around the country and abroad, so it’s worth taking advantage of.

 - Free checked bag: Without this perk, you’d pay $30 each way for your first checked bag.
 You and up to eight travel companions on the same reservation can take advantage on domestic flights, so the benefit has a value of up to $540 round trip.
 That’s some serious cash savings if you travel with family often.